 When tree root intrusion is detected, a combination of techniques can be used to mitigate the damage and restore the sewer lines:

-1. Mechanical cutting and root removal: Using specialized cutting tools, tree roots can be mechanically removed from the pipe walls.
-This technique helps to clear blockages and restore the flow of wastewater.
+Sewer Rodding: Using specialized cutting tools, tree roots can be mechanically removed from the pipe walls.
+The technique known as sewer rodding helps to clear blockages and restore the flow of wastewater.
 However, it is a temporary solution as the roots can regrow and cause further damage.

 Tree root intrusion poses a significant threat to the integrity and functionality of sewer lines.
 The impact of these intrusive roots can result in blockages, pipe deterioration, and costly repairs.
 However, with proper preventive measures and regular inspections, the risk of tree root intrusion can be minimized.
 When intrusion occurs, a combination of remediation techniques can effectively mitigate the damage and restore sewer lines to their optimal condition.
 By understanding the impact of tree root intrusion and employing suitable prevention and remediation techniques, homeowners and municipalities can ensure the longevity and efficiency of their sewer systems.